Anthroposophical research extends into many areas and there are thousands of initiatives inspired by the work of Rudolf Steiner and anthroposophy.

 Also from the General Anthroposophical Society at the Goetheanum, in Dornach, Switzerland, come print and electronic communications in English and German.

-Also available in English are publications of other societies:
+Also available in English are these publications and resources:

 We welcome additions and corrections to this list.